jestjs/jest/docs/Configuration.md

 }
 ```

 The order in which the mappings are defined matters.
 Patterns are checked one by one until one fits.
 The most specific rule should be listed first.
-This is true for arrays of modules names as.
+This is true for arrays of module names as well.

 _Note: If you provide module name without boundaries `^$` it may cause hard to spot errors.
 E.g. `relay` will replace all modules which contain `relay` as a substring in its name: `relay`, `react-relay` and `graphql-relay` will all be pointed to your stub._